The different types of job interview

 For some career sectors you may be invited to a technical interview, which will be used to assess specialist skills.

-Our expert tips will help you hone your Skype and video interview performance and avoid common pitfalls of this increasingly widely used approach to graduate recruitment.
+Our expert tips will help you hone your on-screen interview performance and come across as confident and professional.

 Pick up tips on how to handle competency-based questions at graduate job interviews and find out how to show you have the competencies or skills to match an organisation's selection criteria.